jossai87/bedrock-agents-streamlit/README.md

 ![KB add button](Streamlit_App/images/kb_add_button.png)

 - When integrating the KB with the agent, you will need to provide basic instructions on how to handle the knowledge base.
-For example, use the following: “knowledge base for answering queries to prompts.
-After every response, ask if anything else is needed.”
+For example, use the following: “You need to anwser queries from prompts.
+Double check each source you reference from the Federal Open Market Committee documents to help provide a good response.
+Ask if anything else is needed.”

 ![Knowledge base add](Streamlit_App/images/add_knowledge_base.png)